“People live through such pain only once; pain comes again, but it finds a tougher surface.”

 And this is because it’s what works.
 It speaks to human nature.

 Bottom line is this, if you like horror and thrillers I would move on to the next book in your TBR.
-Horror and thriller fans are going to see this for what it is – a romance in thriller clothing.
+Horror and thriller fans are going to see this for what it is – a romance in horror clothing.
 It lacks thrills and tension and scares, and comes across as if Perkins doesn’t understand the genre she is trying to plop her book into.

 But if you love YA romance and want it with a little twist, this would be for you.
 If you’re a bit of a horror pussy, but still want to try it, this would be for you.